Indian Institute of Science Education and Research, Kolkata: Academic programmes

 IISER Kolkata offers two undergraduate programs, both designed to provide students with a rigorous scientific education and research experience, preparing them for advanced studies and careers in academia, research, and industry.
 It offers a 5-year BS-MS in biological sciences, chemical sciences, geological sciences, mathematical sciences and Physical Sciences, plus a new Computational & Data Sciences program.
-Postgraduate options include M.Sc. in 3 programmes including Mathematics and Sustainable Science and MS by Research in Biological Sciences, Space Physics, while doctoral programs cover Integrated PhD in 3 programmes, PhD in 8 programmes including Humanities and Social Sciences amd Space Sciences and Post Doctoral Research Programme in various sciences.
+Postgraduate options include M.Sc. in 3 programmes including Mathematics and Sustainable Science and MS by Research in Biological Sciences, Space Physics, while doctoral programs cover Integrated PhD in 3 programmes, PhD in 8 programmes including Humanities and Social Sciences and Space Sciences and Post Doctoral Research Programme in various sciences.

 Admission is through the IISER Aptitude Test (IAT), with additional historical channels like KVPY and JEE Advanced, though IAT is the primary mode for 2025.

 Both programmes align with the National Education Policy (NEP) 2020, offering multiple exit options, such as a BS degree after four years, though the full 5-year progrme is recommended for comprehensive research experience.